2000 United States Senate election in Nebraska

-The 2000 United States election in Nebraska was held on November 7, 2000.
+The 2000 United States Senate election in Nebraska was held on November 7, 2000.
 Incumbent Democratic U.S. Senator Bob Kerrey retired after two terms in office, and Democrat Ben Nelson, a former two-term governor, won the open seat.
-As of 2021, this is the most recent statewide election in Nebraska won by a Democrat who was not the incumbent.
+Ben Nelson won the election despite Republican nominee George Walker Bush winning the state in the concurrent presidential election.
+This is the last time that Nebraska voted for a Senate candidate and a presidential candidate of different political parties.